SaifulIslamReyad/AUTH_DRF_DJOSER_JWT_REACT/README.md

-# Django React Auth System
+# Complete Prodution Ready Django React Auth System

 This repo contains a Django & React production level authentication functionality.
 It has most if not all of the features you would expect from a production level authentication feature.
 It has a fully functional backend with a REST API and a fully functional React frontend.
 It has the following fully functional features: